derianIP/derianip_old/_posts/2017-04-08-portofolio-sim-proyek.md

 **Project Management Information System**

 This Project is my project in 2017, i create this website using CodeIgniter and MySQL database.
+This Website using 3 Method Project Mangement:
+1. Precedence Diagraming Method (PDM).
+2. Erned Value Management (EVM).
+3. Probability Impact Matrix (PIM).

 Other Tools:
  * Bootstrap 3.